Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---
 ## ⚙️ Continuous Integration with AWS CodeBuild
-To enable fast, secure, and automated builds, AWS CodeBuild is integrated with GitHub via the official GitHub App.
-This OAuth-based connection allows builds to trigger automatically with every push to the master branch—eliminating the need for static credentials.
+AWS CodeBuild automates building the Java application by compiling, testing, and packaging it into a deployable WAR (Web Application Archive) file.
+It integrates directly with GitHub via the official GitHub App, triggering builds automatically whenever code is pushed to the master branch.
+This eliminates manual steps and the need for static credentials.

-Each build runs in a clean, isolated environment defined by the buildspec.yml file.
-This file orchestrates the entire build lifecycle, including dependency resolution, testing, compilation, and packaging of the Java application into a WAR file.
+Each build runs in a fresh, isolated environment defined by the buildspec.yml file.
+This file outlines all build steps, ensuring consistency and repeatability.
+During the build, CodeBuild uses secure, time-limited tokens from AWS CodeArtifact to access the internal Maven repository, protecting the software supply chain.

-To securely retrieve dependencies, CodeBuild authenticates with AWS CodeArtifact using a time-bound token generated during each build.
-This token is injected into Maven’s settings.xml, enabling secure, temporary access to the internal Maven repository.

-Upon successful build completion, artifacts are uploaded to an encrypted S3 bucket (nextwork-devops-cicd-shanikah), while logs are streamed to Amazon CloudWatch Logs for real-time visibility, monitoring, and compliance.
+After the build finishes successfully, the resulting WAR file is compressed into a ZIP archive and securely uploaded to an encrypted Amazon S3 bucket (nextwork-devops-cicd-shanikah).
+At the same time, build logs stream to Amazon CloudWatch Logs, allowing for real-time monitoring and auditing.

-This setup delivers a fully automated, reproducible CI pipeline that’s tightly integrated with source control and internal artifact management—ensuring high-confidence, production-ready software with minimal manual effort.
+This setup creates a fully automated, secure, and reliable CI pipeline.
+It integrates source control, dependency management, and artifact storage, enabling efficient delivery of production-ready software with minimal manual effort.